guillaumeeb/isae-supaero-aibt103-bigdata/src/10_Cloud_Computing.md

 ## So ...

-So basically Amazon became very good at *running* scalable infrastructure as *services*
+Basically Amazon became very good at *running* scalable infrastructure as *services*

 - For themselves...
 - ... but also for other partners (target)